-- EPSY 5505 Educational Psychology for Children and Adolescents (3 hours)
+- EPSY 5505 Applied Development & Educational Psychology (3 hours)

 - SPED 5860 Psychology of the Exceptional Student (3 hours)

-Prior to apprentice teaching, students must take and pass the state required content area exam.
+Prior to apprentice teaching, candidates must take and pass the Missouri Content Assessment Exams: Early Childhood 064.

 Early childhood education MAT students may receive an added teaching certificate in early childhood special education.
 These students should contact the Teacher Certification advisor.